na-na-hi/renget/archive/how2playba.md

 >Banners
 Global follows the JP schedule reasonably tight, see [the banner list for all the upcoming banners](https://bluearchive.wiki/wiki/Banner_List).

->Rolling
-If you're planning on both units in a double banner, *don't* claim your spark until after you roll 1 of them or hit 400 rolls.

 >XP
 1 AP = 1 XP.
 Your level is tied to how much AP you spend, so there's no real way to level up faster.
 You can 3x refresh your AP for 90 gems a day, which is kind of good.
 Whether it's worth it is for you to decide.
 I personally suggest not to.

 MAX level is current level cap + 1 xp off the next level (e.g. if the cap is 20, MAX would be 1 xp off lvl 21)

+>Relationship levels
+The max level is 10 below 3\*, 20 at 3-4\*, and 100 at 5\*.
+[The wiki's affection calculator](https://bluearchive.wiki/wiki/Affection) is a pretty good resource to calculate ur affection with.
+Make sure to actually scroll down.
+[There's also the korean version](https://arona.ai/calc/favor) of the calculator, and there's *also* a [spreadsheet that provides a detailed breakdown of how affection works](https://docs.google.com/spreadsheets/d/1dmB2v7zeR3ja-tjUW92oawNaNGYB1FVtIrE4K8hXE2A)

+>Friends
+Need a friend or two?
+Add a couple of /bag/ bros from [the friend google doc](https://docs.google.com/spreadsheets/d/1hUDz9eM25BabBxn7GHXemnhZl3ZSdxpAcJGIvxmFjqM/).
+If you want to help a future newfag or would like to put urself up there yourself, [feel free to add yourself to the spreadsheet by filling out the form](https://forms.gle/Y5BKx17EQaawVTqLA).
+Entries will be automatically removed after 30 days.
+It's also completely anonymous, so don't worry.

 >AP
 Any AP that crosses the max limit (999) gets sent to your bank.
 It expires in 7 days, so make sure to spend it at some point.

 >Lessons
 For the Schale areas: at rank 10 you unlock receiving choice tickets on top of the regular drops when you're doing your lessons.
 Pretty neat
 The max rank for an area is 12.
 Increasing ur Total Area Rank also unlocks extra daily lesson tickets, in case you didn't realise.
 There's a 7th ticket you can unlock at rank 80.
-As there are only 8 areas (9 in JP), and 80/7 = 11 + 3/7, I'd suggest maxing out every area.
+When you get a BONUS, it means that students receives double affection point.
+At Lesson Area 10 it's 15, 11 it's 20, and 12 it's 25.

 >Normal Missions
 The XP your students are supposed to get when you manually farm a node gets converted into a grey activity report while sweeping.
 At certain breakpoints this gets converted into a higher tier report.